 1 – Come Up With Yoga Business Ideas

-Step one is to come up with your business concept.
+Step one is to come up with your business concept – what is your idea?
 What will you offer to customers?
 Why will it be different to or better than the competition?

-Some people will have a clear idea from the outset but others may find this part hard.
-You might know that you want to do something yoga-related but be unsure of the right business model.
-If so, here’s a list of yoga business ideas to inspire you…
+Some people will have a clear business idea from the outset but others may not be there yet.
+You might know that you want to do something yoga-related but be unsure of exactly what.
+Or unclear of the best business model to turn your passion into a profitable venture.

 - Classic yoga studio